C3 – Total water use in the Republic of Armenia

 Frequency of updates: every year

-Contact and ownership
+Contact and responsible

-Contact: Naira Mandalyan, Gohar Harutyunyan, Ruzanna Safaryan
+Contact persons: Naira Mandalyan, Gohar Harutyunyan, Ruzanna Safaryan

-Statistical Committee of the Republic of Armenia (ArmStatBank)
+Responsible: Statistical Committee of the Republic of Armenia (ArmStatBank)

 Short-term work